paulLeClair/pacman-js/README.md

 # PacmanJS

 >note: this codebase is undergoing a giant overhaul in my private repo!
-I'm going to port & refactor the existing stuff to a new codebase that's using a slightly different stack and then open a PR to bring it over.
+I'm going to port & refactor the existing stuff to a new codebase that's using a slightly different stack and then open a PR to bring it over. stay tuned 😄

 This is a small project intended to help me practice with React as well as JavaScript in general.
 I'm hoping to create a full clone of the original 1980 arcade classic by Namco, including a faithful replication of the ghost AI.
 I bootstrapped the project using the wonderful tool called [`create-react-app`](https://github.com/facebook/create-react-app).